osilander/203.311/Week5/Week5.md

 We can sub-select from the output reads we want to analyse further using `samtools`.

-We can select read-pairs that have been mapped in a correct manner (same chromosome/contig, correct orientation to each other, distance between reads is not non-sensical), or simply mapped reads, or unmapped reads, or non-supplementary reads, etc. For this, we will use another `samtools` utility, `view`, which converts between `bam` and `sam` format.
+For example, we can select read-pairs that have been mapped in a correct manner (same chromosome/contig, correct orientation to each other, distance between reads is not non-sensical), or just mapped reads, or just unmapped reads, or non-supplementary reads, etc. For this, we will use another `samtools` utility, `view`, which converts between `bam` and `sam` format.
 We do this here because it outputs to standard out, and we extract reads that have the correct [flag](https://broadinstitute.github.io/picard/explain-flags.html "The flag tool again").

 Here, we get only the *mapped* reads.